|

 brain weight the heterozygous state is not a significant buffer against

+environmental effects.
 Table 2.3.
 Average brain weight for F1

 hybrids and their parental strains